 Guittard’s Allergen Policy PDF from 2021 is the most specific and helpful info I’ve seen from a company regarding allergies!
 It specifically tells you what’s not safe for people with any of the top 9 allergens and even gives reasons, such as “Made on equipment also used to make milk chocolate.”

-I also found a store locator.
+They also have a store locator.
 In my hometown, they can be found at Kroger, Tom Thumb, Target, and Sprouts.

 I remember seeing them at Wal-mart in the past, but when I checked their website, they seem to be insanely expensive and sold through a third party.
 So I’m not sure what’s going on there!